taocpp/json/README.md

 3. Libraries that directly use normal C++ data types as value-specific targets for reading and writing specific corresponding JSON values.
 Here the possibility of handling arbitrary JSON values is traded for the speed and type-safety of directly working with the target data types.

 This library is of the first category, but also implements the "write" part of the third one, and a hybrid model where the C++ JSON value contains pointers to arbitrary C++ data types as sub-values.
-It employs the [Events interface](https://github.com/taocpp/json/blob/master/doc/Events-Interface.md) as universal adapter within the library (and as bridge to other libraries), and the traits mechanism to allow for seamless integration of, and conversion from and to, custom C++ data types.
+It employs the [Events interface](https://github.com/taocpp/json/blob/master/doc/Events-Interface.md) as universal adapter within the library (and as bridge to other libraries), and the traits mechanism to allow for seamless integration of, and conversion from and to, user-defined C++ data types.

 ## License